-The log file will grow until it filled all free space on the disk where it is located unless log records are removed.
-As time passes, old log records become unnecessary for recovery process so they must be deleted to free space for new log records.
-Such process in SQL Server where all unnecessary records are removed to reduce the size of the log file is called transaction log truncation.
+The log file will grow until it fills all free space on the disk where it is located unless log records are removed.
+As time passes, old log records become unnecessary for the recovery process, so they must be deleted to free space for new log records.
+Such a process in SQL Server where all unnecessary records are removed to reduce the size of the log file is called transaction log truncation.

 The way this truncation happens is dependent on the recovery model that was selected for your database.

 The transaction log is truncated when checkpoint occurs.
 At that time, all committed transactions are written to the data file and virtual log files can be reused.
 Look at the picture below: